-Undue influence is a major cause of will challenges and can lead to plenty of sleepless and stressful nights for those worried about the validity of a will.
-Knowing that a loved one's true intentions may not have been respected because of another person's own self-interest is a difficult realization for many people to go through.
-However, following changes brought into law by WESA, challenging the validity of a will on the basis of undue influence may now be easier for some individuals.
+Undue influence is a major cause of will challenges and can be a stressor for those worried about the validity of a will.
+Knowing that a loved one's true intentions may not be respected because of another person's self-interest is a difficult realization.

 A will-maker’s capacity is often in dispute where the will-maker was elderly or suffering from a mental illness such as dementia or Alzheimer's.
 The will-maker must know that they are making a will, understand the terms of the will, and intend to leave their property in the ways set out in the will.
 Cases on a will-maker’s capacity often involve medical evidence from family doctors or independent experts.